YaKsenia/technical_writing_tips/README.md

    * Use the software

 3. Write
-Organize your content and ideas (e.g. chronological, or simple to complex, or specific to general etc.)
+   1. Organize your content and ideas (e.g. chronological, or simple to complex, or specific to general etc.)
-Write the first draft
+   2. Write the first draft
-Review and revise:
+   3. Review and revise:
-Does the document fulfill original purpose?
+      * Does the document fulfill original purpose?
-Do you need to add something?
+      * Do you need to add something?
-To remove something?
+      * To remove something?
-What questions can the reader have?
+      * What questions can the reader have?
-Is the writing easy to understand?
+      * Is the writing easy to understand?
-Structure
+      * Structure

-4. Review/Edit  + better ask someone else to do it too Adjust and reorganize
+4. Review / Edit  + better ask someone else to do it too
+   1. Adjust and reorganize
-Editing for style
+   2. Editing for style
-Incorporate test results
+   3. Incorporate test results
-Print out
+   4. Print out
-Cut unnecessary parts
+   5. Cut unnecessary parts
-Usability testing - make a user go through the document line-by-line and do stuff, use a live system, observe the process, ask for think-out-louds
+   6. Usability testing - make a user go through the document line-by-line and do stuff, use a live system, observe the process, ask for think-out-louds
-Launch
+   7. Launch
-Coordinate with developers for common release with the software Create a plan for updates
+   8. Coordinate with developers for common release with the software
+   9. Create a plan for updates

 ## II.
 Writing tips and best practices

-Style guides - set of rules for designing documents (also called style sheets), may be used as a framework.
+* Style guides - set of rules for designing documents (also called style sheets), may be used as a framework.

-Principles for writing documentation:
+* Universal principles for writing documentation:

-Accuracy
+   * Accuracy
-Documental - proper coverage of topics with appropriate detail, solves a problem Stylistic - meanings are used correctly and are specific enough Technically correct -  (SME consultation can help)
+      * Documental - proper coverage of topics with appropriate detail, solves a problem
+      * Stylistic - meanings are used correctly and are specific enough
+      * Technically correct -  (SME consultation can help)

-Clarity - ease of understanding
+   * Clarity - ease of understanding
-Structural
+      * Structural
-Abstracts/Introductions/
+         * Abstracts/Introductions/
-Tables of contents
+         * Tables of contents
-Graphs
+         * Graphs
-Headings and titles
+         * Headings and titles
-Stylistic
+      * Stylistic
-Be specific (e. g. explain what is “user-friendly”, replace “fast” with “within 2 seconds”) Speak with the active voice instead of passive (not “The app is used”, but “The developer uses the app”) Shorten where possible: e.g. “make an assumption” = “assume”, “is a requirement” = “requires” Contextual
+         * Be specific (e. g. explain what is “user-friendly”, replace “fast” with “within 2 seconds”)
+         * Speak with the active voice instead of passive (not “The app is used”, but “The developer uses the app”)
+         * Shorten where possible: e.g. “make an assumption” = “assume”, “is a requirement” = “requires”
+      * Contextual
-State the purpose
+         * State the purpose
-What precedes this document?
+         * What precedes this document?
-How does this document relate to others?
+         * How does this document relate to others?

-Conciseness
+   * Conciseness

-Use visuals rather than words
+      * Use visuals rather than words
-Remove unnecessary repetitions (e.g. “maximize as much as possible” = “maximize”, “small in size” = “small”) Never use “In other words”, say it well at the first time Active voice (e. g.
+      * Remove unnecessary repetitions (e.g. “maximize as much as possible” = “maximize”, “small in size” = “small”)
+      * Never use “In other words”, say it well at the first time
+      * Active voice (e. g.
 “Check A for errors” instead of - “A should be checked for errors”)

-Tone
+   * Tone

-Be conversational - write the way you talk.
+      * Be conversational - write the way you talk
-Be personal - show personality, not like it is written by a machine
+      * Be personal - show personality, not like it is written by a machine

-Tense - stay consistent, use present/future
+      * Tense - stay consistent, use present/future

-Grammar
+   * Grammar

-The most misused words:
+   * The most misused words:
-their/there/they’re
+      * their/there/they’re
-its/it’s
+      * its/it’s
-set up/ setup (verb - noun)
+      * set up/ setup (verb - noun)
-back up/ backup
+      * back up/ backup
-log in/ login
+      * log in/ login
-i.e. (that is, specifically) / e.g.
+      * i.e. (that is, specifically) / e.g.
-warning (about smth which can injure of kill a person)/ caution (about smth which can cause damage to equipment or loss of data)/ note (important, but nothing bad will happen if the user will not read it) backward, toward, forward - no ‘s’ at the end double-click, right-click - always hyphenated website/web site - depends on style guide email/e-mail - same
+      * warning (about smth which can injure of kill a person)/ caution (about smth which can cause damage to equipment or loss of data)/ note (important, but nothing bad will happen if the user will not read it)
+      * backward, toward, forward - no ‘s’ at the end
+      * double-click, right-click - always hyphenated
+      * website/web site - depends on style guide
+      * email/e-mail - same

-Additional resources:
+   * Additional resources:

-Stunk, White.
+      * Stunk, White.
 Elements of style
-Alred, Brusaw, Oliu.
-Handbook of Technical writing Hacker, Sommers.
+      * Alred, Brusaw, Oliu.
+Handbook of Technical writing
+      * Hacker, Sommers.
 A pocket style manual

 ## III.
 Layout and design

-Web-safe fonts: displayed correctly regardless operating system, use only them!
+   * Web-safe fonts: displayed correctly regardless operating system, use only them!

-!
-Courier new font is commonly used for showing code.
+   * Courier new font is commonly used for showing code.

-!
-Reading the text with CAPS takes 10% more time.
+   * Reading the text with CAPS takes 10% more time.

-!
-Make the text copyable (no text on images).
+   * Make the text copyable (no text on images).